fishi0x01/vsh/README.md

 ## Debugging

-The `-v` option enables verbose mode, which also creates a `vsh_trace.log` file to log any error object from the vault API.
+`-v DEBUG` sets debug log level, which also creates a `vsh_trace.log` file to log any error object from the vault API.